emayu/tasker/README.md

 # tasker
-This project for managing simple tasks, it has a Rest API for handle tasks and a Angular fronted project
+Simple task managing project, it has a Rest API for handle tasks and an Angular frontend project

 ## Run this project:
 ### Stand alone